voxpelli/restws/README.txt

    http://yoursite.com/<entity type name>/<entity id>.json

    for an example.

+ * The module will respect your access permissions, so make sure you are logged in.

 Design goals and concept
 ------------------------

- * Create a module that exposes Drupal resources (e.g. entities) as web services.
-It should be fully compliant to the REST principles.
+ * Create a module that simply exposes Drupal's data (e.g. entities) as web resources, thus creating a simple RESTful web service.
+It aims to be fully compliant to the REST principles.

  * The module is strictly resource-oriented.
 No support for message-oriented or RPC-style web services.